Elizabeth of York: Death and aftermath

 In 1502, Elizabeth of York became pregnant once more and spent her confinement period in the Tower of London.
 Her embroiderer Robynet made her a new rich bed with curtains decorated with clouds and roses.
 On 2 February 1503, she gave birth to a daughter, Katherine, who died a few days later.
 Succumbing to a postpartum infection, Elizabeth of York died on 11 February, her 37th birthday.
 Her family seems to have been devastated by her death and mourned her deeply.
-According to one biographer, the death of Elizabeth "broke the heart" of her husband and "shattered him."
-Another account says that Henry Tudor "privily departed to a solitary place and would no man should resort unto him."
-This is notable considering that, shortly after Elizabeth's death, records show he became deathly ill himself and would not allow any except his mother Margaret Beaufort near him, including doctors.
-For Henry Tudor to show his emotions, let alone any sign of infirmity, was highly unusual and alarming to members of his court.
-Within a little over two years, King Henry VII had lost his oldest son, his wife, his baby daughter, and found himself having to honour the Treaty of Perpetual Peace.
+According to one biographer, the death of Elizabeth "broke the heart" of her husband and "shattered him".
+Another account says that Henry Tudor "privily departed to a solitary place and would no man should resort unto him".
+Within a little over two years, King Henry VII had lost his eldest son, his wife, his baby daughter, and found himself having to honour the Treaty of Perpetual Peace by sending his eldest daughter, Margaret, to Scotland.

 In 2012, the Vaux Passional, an illuminated manuscript that was once the property of Henry VII, was rediscovered in the National Library of Wales.
 It depicts the aftermath of Elizabeth's death vividly.
 Henry VII is shown receiving the book containing the manuscript in mourning robes with a doleful expression on his face.
 In the background, behind their father, are the late queen's daughters, Mary and Margaret, in black veils.
 The red head of 11-year-old Prince Henry is shown weeping into the sheets of his mother's empty bed.